Single-crystal growth, structural characterization, and physical properties of a decorated square-kagome antiferromagnet KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Results and Discussion

 At low temperatures, a cusp-like anomaly emerges around $T^*\sim5.6$ K [see insets in Figs.~\ref{fig2}(a) and \ref{fig2}(b)], reminiscent of the antiferromagnetic (AFM) transition reported in polycrystalline samples \cite{markina2024static,murtazoev2023new}.
 However, $T^*$ significantly exceeds the AFM transition temperature $T_\mathrm{N}\sim3.2$ K observed in powder samples.
 Instead, $T^*$ closely matches the temperature range ($\sim$5.5–5.7 K) where an unidentified specific heat anomaly appears in polycrystals \cite{markina2024static,murtazoev2023new}, suggesting that the anomaly at $T^*$ does not correspond to the AFM transition identified in those studies.
 Notably, a second, weaker kink is visible in the magnetic susceptibility near $T_\mathrm{N} \sim 4$ K, likely marking the AFM transition.
 This interpretation is further supported by the NMR results discussed below.
 The large frustration parameter, $f = |\theta_\mathrm{CW}|/T_\mathrm{N} > 35$, underscores the potential of this system as a platform for exploring strongly frustrated magnetism.
 Above $T_\mathrm{N}$ in the paramagnetic regime, the magnetization $M$ varies linearly with magnetic field for both field directions [Figs.~\ref{fig2}(g,h)].
 Below $T_\mathrm{N}$ at 2 K, the $M$–$H$ curves show only minor deviations from linearity and no hysteresis upon increasing or decreasing field.
-In contrast to previous observations in powder samples, where a sizable residual magnetization ($\sim$0.4 $\mu_\mathrm{B}$ per formula unit) was attributed to $\sim$4\% impurity contributions \cite{markina2024static}, our single-crystal data show negligible remanent magnetization at zero field, indicating the high sample quality.
+In contrast to previous observations in powder samples, where a sizable residual magnetization ($\sim$0.3 $\mu_\mathrm{B}$ per formula unit) was attributed to $\sim$4\% impurity contributions \cite{markina2024static}, our single-crystal data show negligible remanent magnetization at zero field, indicating the high sample quality.
 Furthermore, two field-induced metamagnetic transitions were previously observed in polycrystals below $T_\mathrm{N}$ \cite{markina2024static}.
 However, in our single-crystal samples, the differential magnetization $dM/dH$ remains smooth and featureless up to 7 T for both field orientations [insets of Figs.~\ref{fig2}(g,h)], indicating the absence of metamagnetic transitions.
 These findings suggest that the magnetic ground state in single crystals differs from that in polycrystalline samples.
+The field-induced metamagnetic transitions observed in powder samples are unlikely to originate from paramagnetic impurities, which would be expected to respond smoothly and monotonically to an applied magnetic field.
+Orientational averaging effects intrinsic to powder measurements can also be ruled out, as similar field-induced transitions are absent in single crystals for magnetic fields applied both in-plane and out-of-plane.
+Given the complex exchange network formed by Cu1 and Cu3 ions, together with the decorating Cu2 sites, the magnetic interactions are expected to be highly sensitive to subtle variations in bond lengths and bond angles.
+We therefore attribute the contrasting field-induced responses observed in powder and single-crystal samples primarily to strain effects in the powder specimens.
+Such strain may arise either intrinsically from defects such as vacancies or disorder, or extrinsically from mechanical stress introduced during the preparation of compressed powder pellets for measurements.
+This interpretation is further supported by the slightly different magnetic transition temperatures observed in powder ($T_\mathrm{N} \sim 3.2$ K) and single-crystal samples ($T_\mathrm{N} \sim 4.5$ K; see below).
+Taken together, these results indicate that strain or pressure constitutes a prominent tuning parameter for tailoring the magnetic properties of KCu$_7$TeO$_4$(SO$_4$)$_5$Cl.